splunk/public-o11y-docs/_includes/incident_intelligence/notification-preferences.rst

-When you are on call, triggered incidents notify you by email by default.
-You can also choose to receive notifications via SMS or mobile push.
-To set your on-call notification preferences follow these steps:

 #.
 Go to :guilabel:`Settings` > :guilabel:`Users` in the main menu.
 #.
 Search for your user and select it when it appears.
 #.
 Go to :guilabel:`Notification Preferences`.